 Find materials in other libraries

-- Journal title database (ZDB) The ZDB is the world's largest specialized database for serial titles, such as journals, annuals and newspapers (incl. e-journals).
-This database helps locate the desired journal in the respective library collections in Germany.
+- The Journal Title Database (ZDB) is the world's largest specialised database for serial titles, such as journals, e-journals, annuals and newspapers.